aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

   </source-code>
 </code-listing>

 The `configure` method receives an instance of the same `FrameworkConfiguration` object as the `aurelia.use` property.
 So, the feature can configure your app in any way it needs.
-An important note is that resources should be configured using paths relative to the `index.js` itself.
+An important note is that resources should be configured using paths relative to the `index${context.language.fileExtension}` itself.

 How then do we turn this feature on in our app?
 Here's an app configuration file that shows: